Bicycle frame: Diamond

 In the diamond frame, the main "triangle" is not actually a triangle because it consists of four tubes: the head tube, top tube, down tube and seat tube.
 The rear triangle consists of the seat tube joined by paired chain stays and seat stays.

 The head tube contains the headset, the interface with the fork.
 The top tube connects the head tube to the seat tube at the top.
 The top tube may be positioned horizontally (parallel to the ground), or it may slope downwards towards the seat tube for additional stand-over clearance.
 The down tube connects the head tube to the bottom bracket shell.

 The rear triangle connects to the rear fork ends, where the rear wheel is attached.
 It consists of the seat tube and paired chain stays and seat stays.
 The chain stays run connecting the bottom bracket to the rear fork ends.
 The seat stays connect the top of the seat tube (often at or near the same point as the top tube) to the rear fork ends.

 Step-through

-Historically, women's bicycle frames had a top tube that connected in the middle of the seat tube instead of the top, resulting in a lower standover height.
+Historically, bicycle frames designed for women had a top tube that connected in the middle of the seat tube instead of the top, resulting in a lower standover height.
 This was to allow the rider to dismount while wearing a skirt or dress.
 The design has since been used in unisex utility bikes to facilitate easy mounting and dismounting, and is also known as a step-through frame or an open frame.
 Another style that accomplishes similar results is the mixte.